- While 96% of students take notes in classroom lectures, only 49% do so in online classes.

 Getting a broad overview of the topic before you start taking notes allows you to make an informed decision as to what exact method you should be using.

 What’s important when reviewing your topic is to identify both the information types and how the information is organized.
-Some lectures might have many factual information, while others are full of small connected subcategories.
+Some lectures might have a lot of factual information, while others are full of small connected subcategories.

 Choose your note-taking method

 Now is the time to take the information you have gathered from steps #1 and #2 and plan a note-taking strategy based on that.
 There will be a suitable note-taking method based on your answers, even if it’s not obvious at first sight.

 I have written an entire article comparing effective note-taking methods and I’ll cover it in a shorter form here.

 First, based on information obtained in step #1, narrow the choice down to two large categories: